walterpg/google-drive-sync/docs/usage/dnload.md

 * An error message is shown if the Drive file does not exist; otherwise, the current database is closed.
 * The local database file is deleted, and replaced by the downloaded file.
-* The database is re-opened.
+* The database is reopened.